AntJanus/programmers-proverbs/README.md

 ***

 ####Find ease in your code: Code difficult to read and understand is code destined to be in troubled legacy.

+***

+###Collaborating on open source projects can bring about friendship and community just as it can create factions and flame wars.